 ENG 210: RESEARCH METHODS IN ENGLISH.
 This course is an introduction to the scholarly methods and practices necessary for undergraduate and graduate study and an academic career in English.
-Prerequisite: ENG 101-102 or 103-104, and ENG 201 or 205 as either prerequisite or co-requisite.
+Prerequisite: ENG 101-102 or 103-104, and ENG 201 or 205 as either prerequisite or corequisite.
 Offered each year.
 CREDIT: THREE SEMESTER HOURS.

 ENG 211: AFRICAN-AMERICAN LITERATURE.
 African American Literature is a study of the literature of African Americans in its historical and aesthetic contexts.
 This course will expose students to works from the oral tradition to the 20th century.
 Required of all English majors.
-Pre-requisites: ENG 101-102 or ENG 103-104, and ENG 210 as prerequisite or co requisite.
+Prerequisites: 101-102 or 103-104, and ENG 210 as prerequisite or corequisite.
 CREDIT: THREE SEMESTER HOURS.

 ENG 212: SPECIAL TOPICS IN AFRICAN AMERICAN LITERATURE.
 This course offers the opportunity to study selected topics in African American literature at intermediate and advanced levels.
 Special Topics will vary from semester to semester.
 This course can be taken twice for credit.
-Pre-requisites: ENG 101-102 or 103-104, ENG 201 or 205, and ENG 210.
+Prerequisites: ENG 101-102 or 103-104, ENG 201 or 205, and ENG 210.
 CREDIT: THREE SEMESTER HOURS.

 ENG 222: PRACTICAL ENGLISH GRAMMAR.
 This course provides a practical overview of grammatical terms and concepts in order to help students write clear, professional English, improve reading comprehension, and understand instructor feedback on their papers.
 Topics include parts of speech, inflectional endings, sentence structure, and punctuation.
 Open to all students who have completed their first-year English composition courses; required of all English majors.
 This course is a prerequisite for ENG 322.
-Pre-requisites: ENG 101-102 or 103-104.
-CREDIT: THREE SEMESTER HOURS.
+Prerequisites: ENG 101-102 or 103-104.

 ENG 225: ENGLISH LITERATURE SURVEY.
 Major authors and works in English literature from its beginning through the early twentieth century.
 Required of all English Majors.
-Pre-requisites: ENG 101-102 or 103-104, ENG 201 or 205 as prerequisite or co-requisite, and ENG 210.
-CREDIT: THREE SEMESTER HOURS.
+Prerequisites: 101-102 or 103-104, ENG 201 or 205 as prerequisite or corequisite, and ENG 210.CREDIT: THREE SEMESTER HOURS.